EtherTyper/santa/README.md

 ![fork](https://cloud.githubusercontent.com/assets/16024539/12304937/ca38948e-b9f7-11e5-8efc-288dbafeadbb.png)

 Click it, and your very own copy of the repository will be created.
 You should make it private, if you don't want other prying eyes decrypting the present data with a generic private key.

+### Almost Done

+Awesome!
+You have your own copy of Santa's List to record changes to.
 This is also what your kids will use if you give them push access.
 If not, they'll use _**their own forks**_ of _**your fork**_.

-### Now,
+Next, you need to set them up to supply patches to the list.